michaelheiniger/Reivewpad-docs/docs/use-cases/comment-on-pull-requests.md

 ---
+id: comment-on-pull-requests
+slug: comment-on-pull-requests
-title: "Comment on pull requests"
+title: Comment on pull requests
-id: "comment-on-pull-requests"
 ---

 With Reviewpad, you can automatically add comments to the pull request.